R4nd5tr/pixiv_pictures_manager/EN_README.md

 [English](EN_README.md) | [简体中文](README.md)

+This is a prototype of my other project [Waifu Gallery](https://github.com/R4nd5tr/waifu_gallery), which has been discontinued.
+Waifu Gallery has more features and better performance.

 Have you downloaded a bunch of pictures from pixiv but can't find the ones you want due to the sheer volume?
 This tool can help you manage these pictures, making it easier to find and use them.

 Only supports pictures downloaded using [Powerful Pixiv Downloader](https://github.com/xuejianxianzun/PixivBatchDownloader).